persteenolsen/pso-gatsby-blog-one/src/posts/2025-04-27-python-django-starter-two.md

   - vercel
   - mysql
   - mvc
+  - devops
 ---

-Python Django and MySQL Starter Website hosted at Vercel Cloud using Serverless Functions implementing DevOps by GitHub + Vercel
+Python Django and MySQL Starter Website serving a simple Blog Employees and Todos hosted at Vercel Cloud using Serverless Functions implementing DevOps by GitHub + Vercel

 <a href="https://django-starter-two.vercel.app/" target="_blank" title="Django Website at Vercel">Try the demo...</a>